-2006 Act National Health Service Act 2006, as amended by the Health and Social Care Act 2012 and the Health and Care Act 2022 ICB board Members of the ICB Area The geographical area that the ICB has responsibility for, as defined in part 2 of this Constitution Committee A committee created and appointed by the ICB board.
+2006 Act National Health Service Act 2006, as amended by the Health and Social Care Act 2012 and the Health and Care Act 2022 ICB board Members of the ICB Area The geographical area that the ICB has responsibility for, as defined in clause 1.3 of this Constitution Forward Plan Condition The 'Forward Plan Condition' as described in the Integrated Care Boards (Nomination of Ordinary Members) Regulations 2022 and any associated statutory guidance.
+Level of Services Provided Condition The 'Level of Services Provided Condition' as described in the Integrated Care Boards (Nomination of Ordinary Members) Regulations 2022 and any associated statutory guidance.
+Committee A committee created and appointed by the ICB board.
 Sub-Committee A committee created and appointed by and reporting to a committee.
 Integrated Care Partnership The joint committee for the ICB's area established by the ICB and each responsible local authority whose area coincides with or falls wholly or partly within the ICB's area.
 For Lancashire and South Cumbria this is known as the Health and Care Partnership Place-based Partnership Place-based partnerships are collaborative arrangements responsible for arranging and delivering health and care services in a locality or community.
 They involve the Integrated Care Board, local government and providers of health and care services, including the voluntary, community and social enterprise sector, people and communities, as well as primary care provider leadership, represented by Primary Care Network clinical directors or other relevant primary care leaders.
 Ordinary Member The board of the ICB will have a Chair and a Chief Executive plus other members.
 All other members of the board are referred to as Ordinary Members.

 Partner Members Some of the Ordinary Members will also be Partner Members.
-Partner Members bring knowledge and a perspective from their sectors and are and appointed in accordance with the procedures set out in Section 3 having been nominated by the following:

-NHS trusts and foundation trusts who provide services within the ICB's area and are of a prescribed description the primary medical services (general practice) providers within the area of the ICB and are of a prescribed description the local authorities which are responsible for providing Social Care and whose area coincides with or includes the whole or any part of the ICB's area.
+Partner Members bring knowledge and a perspective from their sectors and are and appointed in accordance with the procedures set out in Section 3 having been nominated by the following: NHS trusts and foundation trusts who provide services within the ICB's area and are of a prescribed description the primary medical services (general practice) providers within the area of the ICB and are of a prescribed description the local authorities which are responsible for providing Social Care and whose area coincides with or includes the whole or any part of the ICB's area.
 Health Service Body Health service body as defined by section 9(4) of the NHS Act 2006 or (b) NHS Foundation Trusts.
 Chief Nurse The role that fulfils the policy requirement to appoint a director of nursing as a board member Chief Finance Officer The role that fulfils the policy requirement to appoint a director of finance as a board member Health Care Professional An individual who is a member of a profession regulated by a body mentioned in section 25(3) of the National Health Service Reform and Health Care Professions Act 2002